 Will bookmakers limit my account(s)?

 Most likely, yes.
 Club bets have a proven track record of value (+ EV) and bookmakers are likely to notice this.
 Short term you’ll be fine but longer term we suggest using betting exchanges or ‘winners welcome’ bookmakers or brokers.
-That’s why we always quote and record odds from Betfair Exchange for members as that illustrates profits for those who are limited.
+That’s why we always quote and record odds from Betfair Exchange or Pinnacle for members as that illustrates profits for those who are limited elsewhere.

 How will it work after joining?

 Your membership will be confirmed with a personal welcome email.
-You’ll get 12 months access from a single payment and there is no auto renewal – we’ll simply ask if you wish to continue after the year has elapsed.
+You’ll get one month of access per payment.
 You should expect an average of two emails per week detailing the advised selection, match, tournament and odds.
 Simply login to your betting account and place a wager on the selected market.
-We only use standard match winner bets, often referred to as the moneyline, so coverage is extensive at virtually all betting portals.
+We only use standard match winner bets, often referred to as the moneyline, and set handicap markets so coverage is extensive at virtually all betting portals.
 Have any questions?
 Please visit the contact us page.
 Average response time 24h.

 Is club membership limited?

-Yes, we allow a maximum of ten members to have an active annual membership at any one time.
+Yes, we allow a maximum of ten members to have an active memberships at any one time.
 This is to preserve value and market liquidity.
 Essentially ensuring it’s practical to obtain the advised odds without them disappearing too quickly.

 What bankroll is required?